cordiverse/cordis/README.md

 ### EffectScope

-`EffectScope` can be accessed via `ctx.scope` or passed in in some events.
+`EffectScope` can be accessed via `ctx.scope` or passed-in in some events.

 #### scope.uid